 Keep in mind that a reference that was shared between different collections was a thing of the 1960s and 1970s.
 In the 1950s, a Seamaster reference on a watch with an unmarked dial only means that the watch was available without the collection name.
-Also, for a Seamaster made before ca.1958, the absence of the hippocampus logo is OK.
+Also, for an Omega Seamaster made before ca.1958, the absence of the hippocampus logo is OK.
 That logo appeared on SM cases only from very late in 1957.

 It’s the year of introduction that matters.
 For a reference introduced before 1957, the absence of the logo on a specimen from 1958 or 1959 is nothing strange.